 Translational Cancer Research

 Over the past few years genotype-guided therapy is becoming a reality in cancers such as breast, melanoma, NSCLC and colorectal cancer where treatment choice is based on molecular diagnostic tests that identify drug targets or biomarkers of response/resistance.
-This approach holds great promise but is challenging to implement in cancers such as pancreatic cancer, which are heterogeneous and have numerous molecular phenotypes at low frequency,
+This approach holds great promise but is challenging to implement in cancers such as pancreatic cancer, which are heterogeneous and have numerous molecular phenotypes at low frequency.

-Our work is aimed at developing approaches to apply and test personalized medicine strategies based on genomic sequence data.
+Our work is aimed at developing approaches to apply and test personalised medicine strategies based on genomic sequence data.
 Potentially rapid gains can be made through matching genetic aberrations with sensitivity to therapy by a specific drug, and then testing efficacy when used in the correct context, that is, the presence of the target for which the drug was made.

 During 2013 Andrew Biankin, David Chang and Sean Grimmond relocated from Australia to the Wolfson Wohl Cancer Research Centre.
-The vision of this new centre is to accelerate scientific discoveries into patient care for cancer, with a particular focus on genotype guided (personalised) cancer care.
+The vision of this new centre is to accelerate scientific discoveries into patient care for cancer, with a particular focus on genotype-guided (personalised) cancer care.